Texas Hold 'Em Starting Hand Nicknames

 - Saw Mill - K9

-- Scotty Nguyen {Scotty Nguyen won the 1998 WSOP with this hand when the board came 89988 and induced a call from Kevin McBride by saying the memorable line, "You call this one and it's all over, baby"} - J9
+- Scotty Nguyen {Scotty Nguyen won the 1998 WSOP with this hand when the board came 89988 and induced a call from Kevin McBride with the memorable line, "You call this one and it's all over, baby"} - J9

 - Seattle Special {Seattle TV channel 5 based in King county, Washington} - K5